rotheconrad/00_in-situ_GeneCoverage/README.md

     *For the outfile_name of the -out flag use the naming scheme of uniqueID_metagenomeID.blast where uniqueID is the unique identifier for your genome or MAG.*

     ```bash
-    magicblast -query {metagenome_fasta} -db Combined_Genomes.fasta -infmt (fasta or fastq) -no_unaligned -splice F -outfmt tabular -parse_deflines T -out {outfile_name}.blast
+    magicblast -query {metagenome_fasta} -db Ref_Genome.fasta -infmt (fasta or fastq) -no_unaligned -splice F -outfmt tabular -parse_deflines T -out {outfile_name}.blast
     ```

-    *If you forget to set the 0parse_deflines flag to true it will cause errors later.*
+    *If you forget to set the -parse_deflines flag to true it will cause errors later.*

 3. Shuffle blast results.